-The DAACS database application consists of a data-entry client, written in Visual Basic, linked to a MS-SQL Server backend, via a local network.
-The front-end was completely built and customized in-house, by Derek Wheeler, for efficient navigation by data entry personnel.
-The links below provide access to the data structures of each major data table in the DAACS database.
+The links on the right provide the field names and authority terms for each data table in DAACS.
+Below we provide basic diagrams of the data structures of each major data table in the DAACS database.
 Each table structure includes field names, authority terms, and basic schematic relationship diagrams for those interested in the structure behind the DAACS database.
 The fields and authority terms are updated regularly so you will view the most current data structures.